joafalves/pixel-community/README.md

 ### What is this repository for? ###

-This repository contains the Pixel Java Framework and associated modules and dependencies.
+This repository contains the Pixel Java Framework and associated modules/dependencies.
 **At the moment this software is in Development Stage and not ready for production use.
 Feel free to experiment and help this project grow.**

 ### Description ###